studybreak/casio/README.md

 Caveats
 -------
-- This is still alpha-only.
+- **This is alphaware**
+- Missing has many and has one relationships
 - Missing more complete tests
-- Has many and has one relationships aren't supported
 - Missing validation hooks
+- Missing event hooks

 Modeling
 --------